 Learn More About Interior Design

 As you continue to study interior design, you’ll discover plenty of ways to inform your decorating choices while keeping functionality and livability in mind.
 From the furniture layout and decor choices to the color schemes and fabric selections, there are plenty of small hacks worth discovering that will go a long way in providing your clients with a more comfortable, practical place to live.
-To learn more about interior design throughout the entire home, click here to check out the New York Institute of Art and Design’s fully accredited online course.
+To learn more about interior design throughout the entire home, click here to check out the New York Institute of Art and Design’s online course.